otunbasoa/aws-bootcamp-cruddur-2023/journal/week2.md

   ### AWS X-RAY
    Instrument AWS X-Ray into Backend (Python-Flask) App
-    - Add the line below to requirements.txt file and install it using pip install -r requirements.txt.
+    - Add the line below to `requirements.txt` file and install it using `pip install -r requirements.txt`.

       ```
       aws-xray-sdk